clreiter/WIC-Skills-Adjusted-Human-Capital/README.md

 This repository contains two folders:

-1. SAMYS_empirical
+1. SLAMYS_empirical
 2. adj_fact

-Estimation of the complete dataset starts with the SAMYS_empirical, and then follows to the calculation of the adjustment factor.
+Estimation of the complete dataset starts with the SLAMYS_empirical, and then follows to the calculation of the adjustment factor.

-### Estimation of SAMYS for 44 countries with empirical data (PIAAC/STEP)
+### Estimation of SLAMYS for 44 countries with empirical data (PIAAC/STEP)

-The user can replicate estimation of empirical SAMYS using "SAMYS_empirical.R" in "SAMYS_empirical" folder.
+The user can replicate estimation of empirical SLAMYS using "SLAMYS_empirical.R" in "SLAMYS_empirical" folder.
 Estimation includes four steps:

 1. Estimation of standard of comparison
 2. Calculation of base year SAMYS